 It is natural for your mind to leap to the next thought when you try to hold it down, and you may not be able to control that just yet.
 But you do have control over how you prevent your mind from wandering.
 Accept the distractions and set them aside to deal with later, and bring your focus back to your meditation practice.
-By doing this regularly, you’ll find that your mind accepts that this time is for meditation.
+By doing this regularly, you’ll find that your mind accepts that this time is for your guided morning meditation.

 How to set up your morning guided meditation

 Guided meditation to start the day: If you choose to try guided morning meditation on your own at home, there are numerous apps that walk you through simple and effective practices.
 However this easy guide will have you meditating on your own very soon, without an app.

 What you’ll need:

 For a guided morning meditation, you will need a comfortable place to sit, with a yoga mat/cushion and a back rest: Try sitting on a yoga mat or blanket on the floor with your back against the wall.

 Relaxed clothing: You can choose to wear pyjamas or workout clothes, whatever you feel comfortable in.

 Your phone or an alarm clock to set a timer: Fixing a time for your practice makes it more purposeful and measurable, and it also helps prevent your mind from wandering.